7 Ways to Improve Employee Engagement

 1. Set realistic expectations

-If you promise an employee you'll take care of him, you'd better make sure it's clear what the mutual expectations are—and that you can each deliver on them.
-Sometimes, a leader can get so excited and make promises about sal-aries, benefits and perks, only to later realize he doesn't have the resources to make good on those promises.
-When that happens, you're giving your employee oppor-tunities to become disengaged.
+If you promise employees that you'll take care of them, you'd better make sure it's clear what the mutual expectations are — and that you can all deliver on them.
+Sometimes, a leader can get so excited and make promises about salaries, benefits and perks, only to later realize they don't have the resources to make good on those promises.
+When that happens, you're giving your employee opportunities to become disengaged.
 Instead, try being more conservative with your promises and overdeliver when possible.

 2. Trust employees

 Empowering employees is vital to increasing their engagement.
 If they always feel you're micromanaging them, they'll feel like you don't trust them to do their jobs.
 And if they're not trusted, they're not going to be engaged.
 Employees are going to make mistakes, but it's your job as a supervisor to turn those mistakes into teachable moments that help them become better.
 If you really don't trust an employee, that's a sign you need to cut the cord and find someone else.

 3. Invest in their training

 Richard Branson once said, "Train people well enough so they can leave.
 Treat them well enough so they don't want to."
 It's so true that training employees and investing your time and money in them are worthwhile efforts, but sometimes, we hold back because we worry they could leave the company.
 If you have this fear, you will never retain top talent.